 After a joint resolution is passed by both the House and the Senate, the measure would next be sent to the President.
 Once this legislation reaches the President, presumably he would veto it in a timely manner.
-Congress would then have to muster a two-thirds majority in both Houses to override the veto and impose its position on the President.
+Congress would then face the task of obtaining a two-thirds majority in both houses to override the veto and impose its position on the President.